Tangerine Bank: Products and services

 Tangerine offers the same services that had been provided by ING Direct Canada, namely savings accounts, chequing accounts, mutual funds and mortgages.
 Tangerine's mutual funds (marketed as 'portfolios') are based on an indexing strategy, each tracking a weighted combination of three or four equity and/or bond indices.

 In 2016, Tangerine began to offer a Mastercard cash-back credit card, which provides customers up to 2% cash back on certain purchases.

 Tangerine's banking app is available to customers through iOS, Android, Blackberry and Windows Mobile.
 Support was also available for Wear OS and Apple Watch but was discontinued on February 29, 2020.
 The apps allows Tangerine customers to view their account balances and transactions, make transfers, find ABMs and deposit cheques by taking a picture.

 As a result of the Scotiabank acquisition, Scotiabank ABMs and those of other banks in the Global ATM Alliance became free for Tangerine customers to use, starting in June 2014.
 As of September 28, 2014, Tangerine withdrew from The Exchange, its previous network of no-charge ABMs.
+Tangerine also operated a small number of branded ABMs until February 2020.

 Locations

 Operating without traditional bank branches, ING Direct Canada instead opened a small network of ING Direct Cafes for its face-to-face contact points.
 The first café opened in Toronto in 1997, with a further three opening in Vancouver, Montreal and Calgary, as well a second Toronto location.

 Under Scotiabank ownership, the bank continued to operate these cafés (rebranded under the Tangerine name).
 From time to time, the bank also opened temporary pop-up locations to help promote its products.

-In its 2020 public accountability statement published in early 2021, Tangerine announced that it had decided to permanently close all of its cafés, except for the Toronto North café located in its head office.
-All locations had been closed temporarily throughout the COVID-19 pandemic.
+In its 2020 public accountability statement published in early 2021, Tangerine noted that all locations had been closed temporarily throughout the COVID-19 pandemic, and announced that it had subsequently decided to permanently close all of its cafés, except for the Toronto North café located in its head office.
+In its 2023 public accountability statement published in March 2024, the bank confirmed that the Toronto North café had also been permanently closed.